Why Your API Needs a Personal Trainer: The Power of Synthetic Monitoring

 Step 2: Add Test Steps

-- Add requests to the test scenario using one of these methods:
+Add test steps to the test scenario

 Check out more details about adding test steps here.